For students

 No vibrato

-Play a section without vibrato.
-How does this change the way you hear phrasing, tone, and intonation?
+Try playing a section without vibrato.
+How does this change the way you hear the phrasing, tone, intonation, or anything else?

 #55